1940-1945. The resistance in the dutch province of Limburg

 Transport vanuit Neuengamme

-- Nijmegen - Aid to People in Hiding L.O. - Police - Limburg + - Ondergrondse pers -
+- Aid to People in Hiding L.O. - Police - Limburg + - Underground Press - Intelligence - Nijmegen -

 Quality inspector in the slaughterhouse of Nijmegen, see the memorial plaque in the slaughterhouse [1] and honorary policeman.
-After May 1940, he helped people who wanted to escape forced labor in Germany.
-He distributed the underground newspaper Trouw [8], took care of people in hiding, …
+After May 1940, he helped people who wanted to escape forced labor …

 This person is not (yet?) listed on the walls of the chapel.